robspan/traufix-a11y/README.md

 **Prompt example:**
 ```
 Read mat-a11y.todo.txt.
-For each component, apply the fixes and mark [x] done.
+For each component, apply the fixes, then re-run `npx mat-a11y` to regenerate the TODO output.
 ```

 **Validated models:**